Campus-Molndal-CLOH24/FirstTurnIn_NiklasH/CLO24_FirstTurnInNiklasH/Documentation.md

 - Created the ShopControl()-class and moved all control methods there

 # Issues resolved
 - One major issue I had before is that a file path might be correct (in the program folder) but the program will still not find it.
 This happened this time again, with cdcollection.json.
 The solution is reasonable easy, if you had experienced this before, but I had to ask ChatGPT for guidance the first time.
 This is the solution: rightclick the file you cannot find (cdcollection.json in this case).
 Chose properties.
 Then on Copy to Output directory, chose "Copy always"!
+- Another major issue we had was that I could load the cdcollection.json file, we can add files while the console program runs but when the session (program) is shut down; the file only contains the original three files.
+Somehow it seems we can read, but not write, to it!
+- Steps undertaken to check this: Added a try-catch with debug message showing that the file is saved.
+It prints those CWLines so this indicates the pathing for storing or writing rights might be faulty?
+- One thought: We stored Artist + Title + Year when we add a CD, we do not store Quantity.
+This needs to be adjusted first.
+This was solved under AddCD() where we adjusted the cdCollection.Add- lines to end with Quantity = 1 (default value).
+- Added a CWLine "File path used {filePath} to make sure the file is stored correctedly.
+It was not stored the same place it is being loaded from!
+It ends up in \bin\Debug\net8.0 in the project folder for some reason - supposedly this a common issue, VS and other IDEs point to the \bin folder for debugging purposes..
+- Adjusted the executionassembly location (yes, extremely long shot solution!) but this way we can store and read from the same path.

 # Development phase three / version history:
 - Intro: We have a working program now, so this phase is about tweaking, finding potential stack overflows, secure exception risks and simply to refine code